qqrey6/discord_bot/README.md

-Here’s a professional yet honest `README.md` that includes your message in a cleaned-up way:

----

-# 🎮 AcaBot — Minecraft Assistant with Web Search & Memory
+# 🎮 DiscordBot — Minecraft Assistant with Web Search & Memory

-**AcaBot** is a smart assistant bot powered by the Azure OpenAI API.
+**DiscordBot** is a smart assistant bot powered by the Azure OpenAI API.
 It can answer Minecraft-related questions, fetch real-time information via web search, and maintain memory using a MySQL database.
 Designed for both fun and functionality, it supports natural conversations without relying on specific command syntax.

 ---